North Korea keeps up missile barrage with suspected ICBM

 The launches are the latest in a series of North Korean weapons tests in recent months that have raised tensions in the region.
 They came a day after Pyongyang fired more than 20 missiles, the most it has fired in a single day ever.

-South Korea’s Joint Chiefs of Staff said it detected the North firing a missile it presumed as an ICBM from an area near its capital Pyongyang around 7:40 a.m. and then firing two short-range missiles from the nearby city of Kacheon that flew toward its eastern waters.
+South Korea’s Joint Chiefs of Staff said it detected the North firing a missile it presumed as an ICBM from an area near its capital Pyongyang around 7:40 a.m. and then firing two short-range missiles an hour later from the nearby city of Kacheon that flew toward its eastern waters.

 One of the more than 20 missiles North Korea shot on Wednesday flew in the direction of a populated South Korean island and landed near the rivals’ tense sea border, triggering air raid sirens and forcing residents on Ulleung island to evacuate.
 South Korea quickly responded by launching its own missiles in the same border area.